arup-banerjee/ngx-draggable-widget/README.md

 }
 ```

-The defaults for the grid item are:
+The defaults for the widget item are:

 ```javascript
 {